 There’s also the ridiculous.

 At The Journal, I have also covered the culture of Technology, which includes my “Tech Diary” video column, where I looked at the intersection of technology and human behavior.
 These are often quirky columns in video-form, including one where I track down people online with my own name.
 One of my first ones looked at how the new iPhone might help improve your social life.
-There’s another on the religionof MAC.
+There’s another on the religion of MAC.
 I also blew up my head once.
 Anything for my job.
 I took a look at a new kind of underwear you can wear for two weeks in a row (check out the cool After Effects animated underwear bacteria man I made!).
 I also hid in the bushes as people on the streets of New York stole chairs equipped with GPS monitoring devices.
 And I looked at how my family from Stone Mountain, Georgia uses technology.
 One of the most popular pieces I did at The Journal included one of the first looks at the Steampunk movement, and its broader implications for the democratization movement.
 Much of Tech Diary isn’t so much about new technology as how user interaction with technology is changing the way we see ourselves, communicate, and live.
 That includes seniors.
-I looked at the cultural place of hair in this piece on the evolution of nose-hair trimmers.
 I spent a day with a bunch of truckers to see how technology has changed for them, for instance.
 I also sometimes write for the Journal’s Technology blog, “Digits”.
 I also get to interview big thinkers, like Ray Kurzweil.

 FEEDING THE BEAST

 I covered breaking news, of course, including Senator Edward Kennedy’s death, as well as the aftermath of the BP Gulf Oil Spill, hurricanes, and natural disasters.